IgKniteDev/IgKnite/README.md

 Most Discord bots out there require a prefix (textual commands) and a sound mind for their commands to actually be used.
 This can be overwhelming at times, especially when you get embarassed in front of your friends by *not* typing a perfect command.
 This is the very reason we've created IgKnite, a Discord moderation and music bot, fully relying on interaction methods such as slashes, buttons, views, selects, colors and loads of creative commands!

 IgKnite aims to grow with the community, focusing on the needs of the user base and adding anything that makes the user experience one step closer to the most fluid possible.
-It also aims to reduce the overhead of using commands so that you can do a lot more with just one interaction. <br>👨‍💻
+It also aims to reduce the overhead of using commands so that you can do a lot more with just one interaction. <br>

 ## 🪶 Features

-- Written with ❤️ in **pure Python.**
 - Application-first command handler with slash, user and message commands.
 - Asynchronous code on top of the [disnake](https://github.com/DisnakeDev/disnake) API wrapper.
 - A playground all by itself for creative commands.